-Family caregivers responding to the two public requests for information and the participants in the stakeholder listening sessions repeatedly described the abovenoted challenges in finding family caregiving assistance.
+Family caregivers responding to the two public requests for information and the participants in the stakeholder listening sessions repeatedly described the above noted challenges in finding family caregiving assistance.
 Many reported they learned too late about services-such as respite care-that could have helped them.
 Some caregivers were unaware of services because they have difficulty finding non-English language materials.

 At present, while some supportive services for family caregivers are available, many caregivers are not aware of them-especially individuals who are new to the family caregiving role.
-By the time they come to learn about these services, they often find that they cannot access them for a host of logistical reasons (e.g., cost, scheduling, distance from home/work, lack of availability of child care or respite services, or they are not culturally competent).
+By the time they come to learn about these services they often find that they cannot access them for a host of logistical reasons (e.g., cost, scheduling, distance from home/work, lack of availability of child care or respite services, or they are not culturally competent).
 (The centralized family caregiving platform described under Outcome 1.1 can also help to address this issue.)

-Kinship navigators provide kin and grandparent caregivers in many states with a menu of trusted options and support and help to prevent unnecessary entries into foster care.
+Kinship Navigators provide kin and grandparent caregivers in many states with a menu of trusted options and support and help to prevent unnecessary entries into foster care.
 They provide a model that should be translated across a range of sectors to increase effective outreach to caregivers in other caregiving situations.

-A Needed Shift
+A Needed Cultural Shift

-For supports to become more widely reachable across the population, the nation must accept and acknowledge family caregiving as a universal experience.
+For supports to become more widely accessible across the population, the nation must accept and acknowledge family caregiving as a universal experience.
 Only then will family caregivers themselves feel comfortable asking for and accepting assistance and accommodations for family caregiving.
 Professionals with whom they interact might also be better prepared to respond in a way that is meaningful.
-To provide the much-needed "course correction" for the many family caregivers who remain unreached by current outreach efforts, the Advisory Councils, using input from the key informant interviews and stakeholder listening sessions and the results of the RFIs, identified three linked actions, the outcomes of which will collectively increase outreach to populations of family caregivers that often are missed in current outreach efforts.
+To provide the much needed "course correction" for the many family caregivers who remain unreached by current outreach efforts, the Advisory Councils, using input from the key informant interviews and stakeholder listening sessions and the results of the RFIs, identified three linked actions, the outcomes of which will collectively increase outreach to populations of family caregivers that often are missed in current outreach efforts.

 Researchers, health care and social services systems, and federal and state agencies can use a series of coordinated national and local information-gathering efforts to better understand and document the needs of specific populations and how best to reach them.
-(Also supports Outcome 5.1) The results of these efforts can then inform the development of outreach campaigns by different sectors that could dramatically increase awareness of family caregiving-especially in communities that typically do not receive caregiver support services.
+(Also supports Outcome 5.1) The results of these efforts can then inform the development of culturally competent outreach campaigns by different sectors.
+(Also supports Outcome 1.1) When translated in linguistically and culturally-appropriate ways, such efforts could dramatically increase awareness of family caregiving-especially in underserved, multicultural, or immigrant communities.

-Stakeholders across all sectors may wish to recruit and/or partner with trusted members of various communities to create a communication path between family caregiving communities and service providers.
-Examples include community health workers, peer health educators, promotoras, community resource coordinators, faith leaders, advocates, and trusted service providers such as barbers/ hairdressers, teachers, cab drivers, librarians, and pharmacists.
+Stakeholders across all sectors may wish to recruit and/or partner with trusted members of diverse communities to create a communication path between family caregiving communities and service providers.
+Examples include community health workers, peer health educators, promotoras, community resource coordinators, faith leaders, advocates, and trusted service providers such as barbers/hairdressers, teachers, cab drivers, librarians, and pharmacists.
 States, philanthropic organizations, and other funders can support these efforts by funding community-based organizations to conduct outreach and help family caregivers navigate service delivery systems.
-Primary care physicians, pediatricians, gerontologists, and similar medical providers can further support this by partnering with community-based organizations and FBOs to offer wrap-around caregiver support to their patients.
-Health care systems that are already offering navigation services related to family caregiving support during discharge planning may wish to share best case practices.
+Primary care physicians, pediatricians, gerontologists, and similar medical providers can further support this by partnering with Community-based organizations and FBOs to offer wrap-around caregiver support to their patients.
+Health care systems that are already offering navigation services related to family caregiving support during discharge planning may wish to share

-As more people begin to recognize themselves as caregivers, all sectors should take steps to ensure caregivers know (before they are in crisis mode) about-and have access to-person- and family-centered, and trauma-informed programs and services that are designed to meet the needs of the local community.
+As more people begin to recognize themselves as caregivers, all sectors should take steps to increase awareness of and access to person- and family-centered, traumainformed, and culturally competent programs and services before caregivers are in crisis mode.
 (Also supports Outcome 3.1)